zextras/tech-doc/source/carbonio-ce/usage.rst

 .. _carb-mail-conf:

-|product| Mail configuration
+|carbonio| Mail configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The mobile application does not require server-side configurations,
-because it is enabled by default on all users.
+The mobile application is enabled by default on all users.

-Nonetheless, let's recap the server-side requirements:
+These are the only server side requirements:

 * Port 443/HTTPS must accessible from the Internet